Em. Prof. Bernard Hoffert

 Bernard first joined ASA in 1981, and is ASA’s second longest standing group leader/lecturer.
-He has led over 50 tours to Europe, including programs to Italy, France, Spain, Eastern Europe and the United Kingdom.
+He has led over 50 ASA tours, including programs to Italy, France, Spain, Eastern Europe, Tunisia, Algeria and the United Kingdom.
 He has led ASA tours to most regions of Italy, including Lombardy, the Veneto, Tuscany, Umbria, Lazio (Rome) and Sicily, and has a deep knowledge of the rhythms of Italian art history and Italy’s profound contribution to the Western tradition.
 Bernard has nurtured ASA’s long and fruitful relationship with Monash University, and has played a key role in the great success of Monash University’s Centre in Prato, near Florence; ASA assisted Monash in developing this centre and Bernard established the flourishing Monash Art and Design undergraduate and research programs at Prato.

 Bernard also has a long involvement with India and has travelled extensively from the Himalayas in the north to the southernmost tip of the subcontinent.
 He wrote the section on India in the 1987 edition of Art and Diversity (Longman) and has exhibited his paintings and presented his poetry at the All India Fine Arts and Crafts Society Gallery in Delhi; his paintings are in several Indian collections.
 He has participated in art symposia and conferences in India and has lectured at the National Institute of Design in Ahmedabad.
 His research has been published in the Indian journal Design Plus and his research on craft revival in India has been published by UNESCO and the Network of Human Dignity and Humiliation Studies.
 He contributed a chapter to the Indian text, Design Education: Tradition and Modernity, published late 2007.